BelianiRafal/Extension/README.md

 It is important to use 3 brackets before and after

 ## ACCESS TO GLOBAL VARIABLES
-Such variables accessible in newsletter and landing page textareas
+Such variables accessible in newsletter and landing page textareas.
+Variable value depends from shop id, seller, language page.
 - slug
 - origin
 - id